RetroPie/RetroPie-Docs/docs/Bluetooth-Controller.md

 ![bluetooth 4](https://cloud.githubusercontent.com/assets/10035308/14411882/129be622-ff12-11e5-87bf-f549a4e0ab63.PNG)

+## Connection issues and input lags (especially if you connect more than one BT controller)

+1. Try reducing distance from your controller to Raspberry (helps sometimes)
+2. Try to disable internal WiFi - this helps to extent signal strength, [you can use this script to disable/enable Wifi on the fly](https://retropie.org.uk/forum/topic/19734) (several users report PS3 controller connections problems are vanished since)
+3. Buy a new BT adapter and put it to your Raspberry.
+Add `dtoverlay=pi3-disable-bt` in `/boot/config.txt` to disable internal BT module (ultima ratio, speeds up communication, extents range and speed depending on your BT adapter model)

 ## Manual Bluetooth Configuration
 ## !!Please note this is for pre v4.0 RetroPie - New 8bitdo details here!!:
 https://github.com/RetroPie/RetroPie-Setup/wiki/8bitdo-Controller